- What distinguishes a “tax’ from other governmental charges?

 Erik Jensen is the Schott-van den Eynden Professor of Law at Case Western Reserve University School of Law, having earlier occupied the David L. Brennan chair.
 He has been on the Case Western Reserve University School of Law faculty since 1983, teaching courses in federal income taxation, corporate and partnership taxation, business planning, and American Indian law.
 He has been a visiting professor at the Cornell University Law School.

 Professor Jensen has published widely, in generalist journals including the Columbia Law Review, the University of Pennsylvania Law Review, the Cornell Law Review, and the North Carolina Law Review, and in specialist journals including Tax Notes, the Virginia Tax Review, and Constitutional Commentary.
-He is author of The Taxing Power: A Reference Guide to the United States Constitution (Reference Guides to the United States Constitution), published by Praeger in 2005, and is editor of the Journal of Taxation of Investments, a quarterly publication.
-He is active in professional organizations and speaks regularly at meetings of the ABA Section of Taxation and the Cleveland Tax Institute.
-He is a member of the American Law Institute and a fellow of the American College of Tax Counsel.
+He is author of The Taxing Power: A Reference Guide to the United States Constitution (Reference Guides to the United States Constitution)

 By: